 See a Show (January & February)

 If you’re looking for the best things to see in Las Vegas in winter, I suggest a show.

 There are some really great options for adults and families.
-Cirque du Soleil is very popular here, and Love at the Mirage Hotel is one of the best.
+Cirque du Soleil is very popular here, and Love at the Mirage Hotel is best.
 If you like magic, check out Matt Franco at the LINQ.
 These are both family-friendly.
 For the adults, try Absinthe at Caesars or Zumanity at NYNY.

 Prices vary and are higher at holidays, so January and February are probably the best times to visit.
 (Tip: You don’t need to pay top dollar and sit in the front row to get the best view at the bigger shows, like Love.)
 Prices range from about $50 to $200 + LET.